cap-js-community/odata-v2-adapter/README.md

 - A deployed version of OData V2 adapter for CDS shall have option `target` set to the deployed OData V4 backend URL.
   This can be retrieved from the Cloud Foundry environment using `process.env`, for example, from the `destinations` environment variable.
-Locally e.g. http://localhost:8080 can be used.
+Locally, e.g., http://localhost:8080 can be used.
-- In option `services`, every OData V4 service URL path needs to mapped to the corresponding fully qualified CDS service name, e.g. `"/odata/v4/MainService/": "test.MainService"`, to establish the back-link connection between OData URL and its CDS service.
+- In option `services`, every OData V4 service URL path needs to map to the corresponding fully qualified CDS service name, e.g. `"/odata/v4/MainService/": "test.MainService"`, to establish the backlink connection between OData URL and its CDS service.
-- Make sure, that your CDS models are also available in the project.
+- Make sure that your CDS models are also available in the project.
   Those reside either in `db`, `srv`, `add` folders, or a compiled (untransformed) `srv.json` is provided.
   This can be generated by using the following command: `cds srv -s all -o .`
-- Alternatively, a `cds build` can be triggered as described in section "Cloud Foundry Deployment".
+- Alternatively, a `cds build` can be triggered as described in section "Cloud Foundry Deployment."
 - If not detected automatically, the model path can be set with option `model` (especially if `csn.json`/`srv.json` option is used).
-- Make sure, that all i18n property files reside next to the `csn.json` in a `i18n` or `_i18n` folder, to be detected by localization.
+- Make sure that all i18n property files reside next to the `csn.json` in a `i18n` or `_i18n` folder, to be detected by localization.
 - In a multitenant scenario in combination with a standalone app, the CDS model can be retrieved remotely via MTX endpoint (`mtxEndpoint`) by setting option `mtxRemote: true`.
 - Option `mtxEndpoint` can be specified as absolute url (starting with `http://` or `https://`), to be able to address MTX Sidecar possibly available under a target different from OData v4 backend URL.
 If not specified absolutely, `target` is prepended to `mtxEndpoint`.